Dental Implants with Bone Loss: Success Rates, Costs & Options

 Endosteal and subperiosteal implants are the two most widely used dental implants.
 The primary distinction is how they connect to your jawbone.

 The endosteal implant is shaped like a small screw, cylinder, or blade.
-It goes into your jawbone and holds one or more replacement teeth, also called prosthetic teeth, making them a good choice for patients who already
+It goes into your jawbone and holds one or more replacement teeth, also called prosthetic teeth.
+This makes them an excellent choice for patients looking to replace bridges or dentures with a more permanent solution.

 A subperiosteal implant is placed on or above your jawbone.
 It’s a metal post put under your gum and sticks through it to hold it in place.